stianstrysse/stianstrysse.github.io/_posts/2021-08-28-getting-started-with-azuread-app-provisioning-and-sso.md

 ## Testing and enabling automated user provisioning

-Use the **Provision on demand** feature in Azure AD App Provisioning to test user provisioning, this feature enables you to synchronize *one* user at a time to verify that the SCIM operation, object matching and and attribute flow works as expected.
+Use the **Provision on demand** feature in Azure AD to test user provisioning, this feature enables you to synchronize *one* user at a time to verify that the SCIM operation, object matching and attribute flow works as expected.
 This is a good exercise to get confident with the provisioning process.

 To provision on demand, navigate to the [Azure Portal](https://portal.azure.com) -> *Enterprise Applications* -> *Workplace from Facebook* -> *Provisioning* -> *Provision on demand*.
 Type in the UserPrincipalName of a user already assigned to the app, and click **Provision**.